E-Rx (DoseSpot) FAQs

 Yes, as long as the pharmacy is listed with SureScripts for E-Prescribing, prescriptions can be issued.
 Compound medications can be created and saved as a favorite.

-Please note, prescribing controlled substances will require an additional enrollment process for EPCS:
+Note: prescribing controlled substances will require an additional enrollment process for EPCS: Controlled Substances/EPCS

 Are there requirements for prescribing to minors?